MatejJazbec/agda-unimath/src/univalent-combinatorics/unlabeled-trees.lagda.md

 ## Idea

-An unlabeled tree is an undirected acyclic graph `G`.
+An unlabeled tree is a connected undirected acyclic graph `G`.

 ## Definition